On Vassiliev Invariants of Virtual Knots: Vassiliev Invariants

-By Lemma \ref{lm:duals}, showing that $\overline{\alpha}_m$ is surjective is equivalent to showing $\psi_m$ is injective.
-This follows easily if one possesses a `universal Vassiliev invariant', which takes values in the vector space $\hat{\mathcal{A}}^{RV}$, the graded completion of $\mathcal{A}^{RV}$ consisting of infinite formal linear combinations of chord diagrams.
+By Lemma \ref{lm:duals}, to show that $\overline{\alpha}_m$ is surjective it suffices to show $\psi_m$ is injective.
+This would follow easily if one possessed a `universal Vassiliev invariant', which takes values in the vector space $\hat{\mathcal{A}}^{RV}$, the graded completion of $\mathcal{A}^{RV}$ consisting of infinite formal linear combinations of chord diagrams.

 \begin{definition} A \textbf{universal Vassiliev invariant} of rotational virtual knots is a rotational virtual knot invariant $\check{Z}:\mathcal{K}\to \hat{\mathcal{A}}^{RV}$ such that for any singular knot $K$, the lowest order term of $\check{Z}(K)$ is equal to the chord diagram of $K$.
 Note that, by surjectivity of $\psi_m$, this is equivalent to demanding that